-Adults must raise concerns they have about the safeguarding or child protection practices by following the Whistleblowing Policy, which is available from the induction pack given to all new starters, on Teams, the school website in the red magazine rack in the staffroom as well as the policy folders in the school entrance area.
-An adult who raises a matter under the whistleblowing policy or makes a public interest disclosure will have the protection of the relevant legislation.
+Adults must raise concerns they have about the safeguarding or child protection practices by following the Whistleblowing Policy, which is available in the staffroom, induction packs for new staff and on 'Staff share'.
+An Adult who "whistle blows" or makes a public interest disclosure will have the protection of the relevant legislation.